-The CEO, in addition to his responsibilities as chairman of the College of daily management, has a general and coordinating function of day-to-day management within the Company.
+The CEO, in addition to his responsibilities as chairman of the Executive Committee, has a general and coordinating function of day-to-day management within the Company.
 As head of staff, he is also responsible for the general management and supervision of the team, including determining the division of tasks and monitoring their performance.

-The College of daily management and its members exercise their powers in accordance with this Charter, the Company's Articles of Association, the decisions of the College of daily management and of the Board of Directors, the specific or general directives of the Board of Directors, the provisions of the Belgian Code for Companies and Associations and any other applicable legal, administrative or regulatory provisions.
+The Executive Committee and its members exercise their powers in accordance with this Charter, the Company's Articles of Association, the decisions of the Executive Committee and of the Board of Directors, the specific or general directives of the Board of Directors, the provisions of the Belgian Code for Companies and Associations and any other applicable legal, administrative or regulatory provisions.

-If there is a conflict of interest on the part of one of the members of the College of daily management, the latter shall abstain from the deliberations and decisions taken by the other members of the College of daily management.
+If there is a conflict of interest on the part of one of the members of the Executive Committee, the latter shall abstain from the deliberations and decisions taken by the other members of the Executive Committee.